openpixi/openpixi/README.md

 A publication using this simulation is available at [arXiv.org](https://arxiv.org/abs/1605.07184), where you also find details about the numerical methods implemented in OpenPixi.

-The old Abelian PIC is still available at XXX.
+The old Abelian PIC is still available at https://github.com/openpixi/openpixi_pic.

 OpenPixi is being developed in Java, with an educational aspect in mind.